 This article explains the copyright notice year or year to include when using the international copyright symbol on your content.
-Although the copyright symbol is not mandatory in many countries, using the symbol has advantages such as informing others that copyright exists in your copyright materials.
+Using the copyright symbol has advantages such as informing others that copyright exists in your copyright materials.
 Subscribe for free to our weekly copyright email.

 Using the Copyright Symbol

 For all new content you create and publish in 2018, your copyright notice should include (at least) 2018 as the year of first publication.
 The notice looks like this: